-The ensemble has completed four tours and performed at major cities and venues throughout the country including New York six times, Atlanta, Baltimore, Chicago, Cleveland, Colorado Springs, Detroit, Indianapolis, Philadelphia, Washington DC, and at nine national parks.
-They have been featured performers at the Bang On a Can Marathon, New Music Gathering, New Music Detroit's Strange Beautiful Music marathon, and were members of the all-star ensemble assembled by the Kronos Quartet to perform on the In C 45th Anniversary concert at Carnegie Hall.
-With awards from New Music U.S.A. and the National Endowment of the Arts, the ensemble has commissioned over 60 compositions from such notable composers as Sarah Kirkland Snider, Zoe Keating, Nico Muhly, Marc Mellits, Anna Clyne, and David Lang.
-Their 76 performance and music videos on YouTube recently passed 1.6 million views, all without the aid of a cat or Lady Gaga tune.
+The ensemble has completed four tours and performed at major cities and venues throughout the country including New York six times, Atlanta, Baltimore, Chicago, Cleveland, Colorado Springs, Detroit, Indianapolis, Philadelphia, Washington DC, and at nine national parks (soon to be 14!)
+With awards from New Music U.S.A. and the National Endowment of the Arts, the ensemble has commissioned 69 compositions from such notable composers as Sarah Kirkland Snider, Zoe Keating, Nico Muhly, Marc Mellits, Anna Clyne, and David Lang.
+Their 86 performance and music videos on YouTube recently passed 1.7 million views, all without the aid of a cat or Lady Gaga tune.

 The Grand Valley State University New Music Ensemble is at the forefront of contemporary repertory groups, alongside other established groups including Kronos Quartet, Alarm Will Sound, So Percussion, Bang on a Can and Germany's Ensemble Modern. --ALL ABOUT JAZZ